Our Services

 Image of a lesson plan about the science of gluten and protein bonding for ages 10-14.
 It includes objectives, materials, and a detailed lesson structure exploring the properties of gluten in bread making with hands-on experiments and discussion.

 Interested in a private lesson, a fun party activity, or a custom curriculum?
-Contact us!
-We’d love to learn with you.
+Book a free 30-minute intake session!
+We would love to create a fun hands-on learning experience for you!